RFOX VALT Metaverse Launches MVP

 - Introduction to the RFOX Avatar system and enhanced avatar movements

 As the RFOX VALT launches its MVP stage, SHOP owners will have the opportunity to realise the utility and true value of their purchases, by being able to set up their virtual spaces to their liking thanks to tools such as the SHOP owners’ portal and more.
-Meanwhile, early adopters will witness and observe the foundational elements of the virtual shopping, retail, and entertainment experiences we have envisioned for this metaverse.
+Meanwhile, early adopters will witness and observe the foundational elements of the virtual shopping, retail, and entertainment experiences the company has envisioned for this metaverse.

 RFOX CEO and Co-Founder Ben Fairbank said, “The RFOX VALT MVP is a chance for our users, community, and partners to test basic functionality ahead of significant changes in form.
 What has been years in the making now takes its first step in becoming a reality in bringing together VR, blockchain, and early components of the new Web 3.0 and the metaverse movement.
 Testing the basic functionality is vital for the overall RFOX ecosystem as RFOX TV, RFOX NFTs, RFOX Games, RFOX Media, and RFOX Finance will all plug in to the RFOX VALT’s platform.
 The tools used to build these ventures will soon be made available to the creator community, as we now have more than 100 staff members dedicated to bringing this ecosystem to life and making it accessible to the public.”